-"I NEED NO OTHER ARGUMENT, I NEED NO OTHER PLEA, IT IS ENOUGH THAT JESUS DIED AND THAT HE DIED FOR ME."
+"I NEED NO OTHER ARGUMENT, I NEED NO OTHER PLEA,

+IT IS ENOUGH THAT JESUS DIED AND THAT HE DIED FOR ME."
 (MY FAITH HAS FOUND A RESTING PLACE)

-PART TWO: Presenting a Practical, Biblical Approach to Bible Study!
-84 OF 173 We can only properly respond to the words of God because of what Jesus Christ accomplished on the Cross.
+We can only properly respond to the words of God because of what Jesus Christ accomplished on the Cross.
 And respond we must.

 ONLY RESPOND-BECAUSE OF JESUS CHRIST AND HIS FINISHED WORK.

 ALWAYS RESPOND-BECAUSE OF JESUS CHRIST AND HIS FINISHED WORK.

 MUST RESPOND-BECAUSE OF JESUS CHRIST AND HIS FINISHED WORK.